Cosby's children books targeted for censorship

 The ranking is based on 323 challenges reported to the office in 2016 by school librarians across the country, the ALA said.
 The ALA's list does not specify where any of the challenges occurred.

-Challenges tend to come from parents or students who choose a book for some reason or another and bring it the principal to try to remove it permanently.
+Challenges tend to come from parents or students who choose a book for some reason or another and bring it to the principal to try to remove it permanently.

-But LaRue said successful challenges tend never get reported and real number is likely to be much higher.
+But LaRue said successful challenges tend never to get reported and the real number is likely much higher.

 Books featuring "diverse" characters, such as racial minorities or gay, lesbian and transgender people, have become targets of challenges with increasing frequency this year.